 To conserve and protect Powys' land, air and water resources important for environmental quality, geodiversity and biodiversity and where possible to ensure development enhances them and produces a net gain for biodiversity.

 LDP Objective 12 - Resources

-To facilitate the sustainable management of Powys' natural and environmental resources whilst enabling development to take place including:
+To facilitate the sustainable management of Powys' natural and environmental resources whilst enabling development to take place including the provision of at least a 25 year landbank of crushed rock aggregates.